martinclausen2/RGBW-Lampe/README.md

 The appliance subscribes to two topics defined at compile time in the file `device?.h`.
 The names are here choosen to be independent of the device id.

+### MQTT to terminal forwarder

+	#define subscribetopic "RGBW-Lampe"
+All data is forwarded to the terminal of the MCU.
+See terminal section below for details.

 ### Switch

 	#define subscribetopicswitch "RGBW-Lampe/switch"
 The commands are `on` and `off`

-	#define subscribetopic "RGBW-Lampe"
-All data is forwarded to the terminal of the MCU.

 ## Commands Terminal

+The terminal is accessible at three different routes:

+- Interception of the serial WLAN - MCU communication through the pin header on the PCB
+- Port 22 of the WLAN module
+- MQTT topic defined by `subscribetopic`

 ### Set Brightness